-- The System of Great Schools website which contains a comprehensive set of informational materials, implementation guides and blueprints, recorded webinars, etc. - Self-assessment materials - Profiles of vetted practitioners across the country with specific SGS related experiences - Support from TEA to better understand the work that SGS districts implement.
+- The System of Great Schools website which contains a comprehensive set of informational materials, implementation guides and blueprints, recorded webinars, etc. - Self-assessment materials - Profiles of vetted practitioners across the country with specific SGS related experiences - Support from TEA to better understand the work associated with implementing the SGS strategy.